 This workshop will be beneficial for:

-Singers, presenters, performers, and anyone interested in the voice
+Singers, presenters, performers, and anyone interested in the voice, and issues around self-expression

-Anyone dealing with chronic tension in the face, jaw, and throat
+Anyone dealing with chronic stress, and/ or tension in the face, jaw, and throat.

 Anyone interested in meditation and chanting